 Other things to do in Pascagoula include exploring the LaPointe-Krebs museum (oldest house in Mississippi), seeing the avenue of oaks in Moss Point, visiting Jimmy Buffett’s first home (also Jimmy Buffett beach and Jimmy Buffett bridge), and nearby is Mississippi Sandhill Crane National Wildlife Refuge.

-For more Mississippi Gulf Coast information, see these resources:
+For more Mississippi Gulf Coast information, see:

 Tips For Day Trips From New Orleans